akka/alpakka/docs/src/main/paradox/hdfs.md

 ### Data Writer

-Use `HdfsFlow.data` to stream with `FSDataOutputStream` without any compression.
+Use `HdfsFlow.data` to stream with @javadoc[FSDataOutputStream](org.apache.hadoop.fs.FSDataOutputStream) without any compression.

 Scala